ibm-cloud-docs/power-iaas/cli-release-notes.md

 The CLI plug-in version v1.8.0 is available.
 This version is available for the {{site.data.keyword.off-prem-fname}} in {{site.data.keyword.off-prem}} and {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}}.

-**New commands**
+New commands

-The following CLI command is added for {{site.data.keyword.powerSys_notm}} workspaces in the IBM data center.
+:   The following CLI command is added for {{site.data.keyword.powerSys_notm}} workspaces in the IBM data center.

     - [ibmcloud pi instance vpmem-volume](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-vpmem-volume-get): You can use this command to attach, detach, view, and list virtual persistent memory (vPMEM) volumes for an instance.

-**New options**
+New options

-The following options are added to the existing CLI commands:
+:   The following options are added to the existing CLI commands:

     - `--vpmem-volumes` is added to the [ibmcloud pi instance create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-create) and [ibmcloud pi instance sap create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-sap-create) commands for {{site.data.keyword.powerSys_notm}} workspaces in the IBM data center.
 You can use this option to specify a list of vPMEM volumes that you can associate with an instance.
 The maximum allowed vPMEM volumes vary by the instance type:
         - SAP instances: 1
         - Other instances: 4

     - `--parameters` is added to the [ibmcloud pi workspace create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-workspace-create) command.
 You can use this option to configure additional key-value pairs in a workspace.

-**Updated commands**
+Updated commands

-The following commands are updated:
+:   The following commands are updated:

     - Updated the usage instructions for the [ibmcloud pi instance operation](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-operation) command.

     - Updated the [ibmcloud pi instance action](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-action) command by adding *dumprestart* as a valid value.

-**Other enhancements**
+Other enhancements

-The following enhancements are included in this release:
+:   The following enhancements are included in this release:

     - Resolved issues where some object responses were incomplete.

     - Enhanced the output of the [ibmcloud pi image create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-image-create) and [ibmcloud pi image get](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-image-get) commands to include *Shared* and *Type* properties, and to dynamically hide properties that are not available in the response.

     - Updated command messages and descriptions to improve translation accuracy and readability across supported languages.

 ## September 2025